djbpitt/balisage_2017/presentation/tag.md

 Operations in TAG are operations on sets of nodes and edges

+____

+# Two types of challenges for XML (one shared with TAG)

+## Modeling challenges

+* If it isn’t in the model and requires a workaround, workarounds vary, which risks inconsistency in a corpus
+* E.g.: In an overlap situation, which hierarchy is represented by container tags and which by milestones?

+## Lexical challenges

+* The same structural markup unit may have different name properties in different documents
+* Inherently a matter of lexical semantics, which affects TAG as much as XML

+____

 # Five things that are hard for XML, but not for TAG

 * Multiple hierarchies (overlap)